cdevroe/favorite-toots/README.md

 # Mastodon Favorites WordPress Plugin

+This plugin should be considered beta.
+Coming soon to the WordPress Plugin directory.

 Add a list of your favorite toots on Mastodon to any page on your website using a block or shortcode.

 ## Version History